varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 ## Web Scraping

 Scraped over 3000 apartments from all over Brasília from Viva Real website.
-With each apartament, we got the address, the title, the area in m², the number of rooms, number of bathrooms, number of garages, the condo fees, the price and the amenidades items.
+With each apartment, we got the address, the title, the area in m², the number of rooms, number of bathrooms, number of garages, the condo fees, the price, and the amenities items.

 ## Feature Engineering

 After scraping, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following features: